Tips for Cleaning Up Your U-M Google Account

 Remove non-collaborative data

 Shared drives should be used for collaborative data related to administration, learning, teaching, and/or research at the University of Michigan.
 Shared drives are not appropriate for storing personal or private data (SPG 601.07).
-Data in shared drives are considered to be owned by a group or team rather than an individual.
+Data in shared drives is considered to be owned by a group or team rather than an individual.

 Data that is not collaborative and/or does not necessitate the real-time collaborative features Google Drive offers should be moved out of the shared drive and stored in a more applicable location, such as a U-M Dropbox Team Folder or another university-provided storage service.